Scroll To Top

 Solarus provides phone, cable, and high-speed internet via "fiber-to-the-home" service to the community.

-Three baseball diamonds are busy every night in the summer with Little Leagues as well as an adult league.
-The adult league has two softball tournaments, one in June and one in July.
+Three baseball diamonds are busy every night in the summer with Little League games.
 The baseball diamonds are on the premises of the Rudolph Community Park.
 The enclosed shelter house at the park can be rented for a nominal fee.
 Reservations can be made by completing this form

 Rudolph is also known as "Home of the famous Grotto Shrine and Wonder Cave" where there are 30,000 annual visitors.
 The Grotto Shrine can be viewed at http://www.rudolphgrotto.org.

 Rudolph, the Red-Nosed Reindeer, is highly regarded in his namesake Wood County community.
 The post office has a special reindeer stamp, RUDOLPH WISCONSIN, Home of Rudolph, the Red-Nosed Reindeer, that can be imprinted on outgoing mail.
-The Rudolph Postmistress commissions an elementary student to draw a one-day cancellation stamp using Rudolph the Red-Nosed Reindeer.
+The Rudolph Postmistress commissions a drawing for a one-day cancellation stamp using Rudolph the Red-Nosed Reindeer.
+Each year there is a commemorative ornament for the event.
 "Welcome to Rudolph" signs feature a picture of a reindeer with a "lighted nose" to greet visitors entering the community on Highway 34.
 Even street signs in the community have a picture of the red-nosed reindeer.

 The annual Rudolph Country Christmas event, held the second Saturday in December, is the year-end climax to the celebration of Rudolph the Red-Nosed Reindeer.
 The first celebration was held in 2002.
 In 2003 a lighted Christmas parade was added.
 For details, click the link for Rudolph Country Chrismas in the menu.